-This post was sponsored by Clarkson Potter (a publishing imprint under Penguin Random House), to celebrate a new Michael Symon cookbook he new cookbook is awesome and I am excited to share it with you.
+This post was sponsored by Clarkson Potter (a publishing imprint under Penguin Random House), to celebrate a new Michael Symon cookbook.
 The opinions expressed on this site are my own.

 Unless you are new to the food scene, the last real Iron Chef, Michael Symon isn’t new to you.
 He’s Chicago’s carnivorous hometown hero.
 Symon has penned 5 cookbooks in between opening restaurants and starring on the Chew and a multitude of Food Network shows.

 Sticking to his roots, Playing with Fire is a celebration of meat worthy of his carnivore title.
 Now, let’s see how it stacks up in this girl’s hands.

 This book doesn’t just have 70 recipes to get you inspired for live-fire cooking, but it honors some great American barbecue badasses as well.
 I was beyond stoked to see several iconic places listed as stops along Symon’s adventure to test barbecue across the country before opening up his own shop, Mabel’s BBQ in Cleveland.
 Each well-known pitmaster, from Rodney Scott to Chris Lilly and crew, lent a big hand in rounding out Symon’s bold flavors in his newest collection.

 Playing with Fire takes us on an exploration of this nation’s great barbecue scene from dry to wet and sweet to heat as Symon curates his own signature Cleveland-Style Que.
 The book breaks things down into proteins (similar to his previous staple, Carnivore) pork, beef, chicken, seafood and lamb and covers some sauces and sides towards the end.